 Basic concepts of limits, derivatives, anti-derivatives; applications, including max/min problems and related rates; the definite integral, simple applications; trigonometric functions; logarithms and exponential functions.
 Four class hours per week.

 Fall and spring semesters.
 In the fall semester, the intensive section (Section 01) is open only to students listed as eligible on the Mathematics placement list.
 The intensive section replaces one weekly class hour with a 90-to-120-minute group work day.
 Fall and spring semesters.
-Spring semester Visiting Professor D'Ambroise.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester Visiting Professor D'Ambroise.2020-21: Offered in Fall 2020, Spring 2021

 A continuation of MATH 111.
 Inverse trigonometric and hyperbolic functions; methods of integration, both exact and approximate; applications of integration to volume and arc length; improper integrals; l’Hôpital’s rule; infinite series, power series and the Taylor development; and polar coordinates.
 Four class hours per week.